 What Is Progressive Overload?

-One way to think about these two is to conceptualize periodization as the physical road map you’re working off of and following, and progressive overload then serves as the turns, pit stops, and gas that you need along the way to get you to your destination.
-Both of these will influence one another based on training goals.
+One way to think about these two is to conceptualize periodization as the physical road map you’re following.
+Progressive overload serves as the turns, pit stops, and gas that you need along the way to get you to your destination.
+Both of these will influence one another based on your training goals.

-Types of Progressive Overload
+How Progressive Overload Works

 - Frequency (amount of weekly training session, weekly exposures training a muscle/lift)